 In August 2008, I embarked on a three-year journey to become a registered dietitian.

 As part of the Coordinated Program, I completed my internship hours while concurrently taking classes.
 My classmates and I experienced real-life dietetics while in school.
-The posts below describe different areas in dietetics from a student’s perspective.
+In July 2011, I passed the RD registration exam and became an official registered dietitian.